cobalthq/cobalt-product-public-docs/content/en/Integrations/github.md

 ## Remove the Integration

-You may want to remove the integration for a specific pentest.
+You may want to remove the integration with GitHub for a specific pentest.

 1. In Cobalt, navigate to **Pentests**, and select the desired pentest.
 1. Go to the **Integrations** tab.